What is noise?

 - steady, light to moderate winds produce higher noise levels downwind and lower noise levels upwind from a given source

-- winds of higher velocity increase background levels due to turbulence or movement of trees and obscure other noise sources
+- winds of higher velocity increase background noise levels due to turbulence or movement of trees and obscure other noise sources

 - temperature inversions, particularly during winter